haohao1029/COVID-19-DETECTION-MODEL/README.md

 Dataset using in this project: https://github.com/iiscleap/Coswara-Data

-In order to run the project, dataset downloaded and exported into **./Extracted_data**
+In order to run the project, dataset should be downloaded and exported into **./Extracted_data**

 --------
 ## TECH STACK